ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/2-insights.md

 - TCS helps fill key gaps in estimating digital estate emissions
 - TCS can't cover everything needed to produce estimates for digital products or services
 - There is a serious lack of data and transparency from suppliers
-- Employee hardware is more significant than originally assumed
+- Employee hardware is more significant than originally assumed, especially monitors
-- Our monitors probably deserve more attention, especially the big ones
-- The digital sustainability industry might be over indexing on green coding too much
+- The digital sustainability industry might be over indexing on green coding

 ## TCS helps fill key gaps in estimating digital estate emissions